 And, by applying empathy externally, you will tend to find alternative and better ways to satisfy your customers.
 Along the way, you may find life more rewarding, too.

-This guide has been written exclusively for ByteStart by Minter Dial, professional speaker and author of Heartificial Empathy, Putting Heart into Business and Artificial Intelligence (shortlisted for a Business Book Award 2019), and of Futureproof: How to Get Your Business Ready for the Next Disruption (winner of a Business Book Award 2018).
+This guide was written exclusively by Minter Dial, professional speaker and author of Heartificial Empathy, Putting Heart into Business and Artificial Intelligence (shortlisted for a Business Book Award 2019), and of Futureproof: How to Get Your Business Ready for the Next Disruption (winner of a Business Book Award 2018).
 Both books are available as paperback and ebook.
 Heartificial Empathy will be out in audiobook shortly.